 - Whenever relevant, positive feedback about work or behaviour

 - In order to assist with maintaining well-being, John can take an extra hour at lunchtime, once or twice a week as needed, to attend appointments.

 - This happens only if it doesn’t have a significant negative effect on any current work.
 In cases where it might, John will contact the manager at least 2 hours in advance of leaving on the days when he requires time away for specific appointments.

-- This time will be for appointment leave and will be applied to personal leave after it’s used up.
+- This time will be for health appointments and will be applied to personal leave after it’s used up.